Thelin90/G.E.D.K/README.md

 It has derived from the resilient distributed datasets concept.
 Dataframes will provide a higher level of abstraction.
 Which implicitly allow a query language way of typing to manipulate data.
 The abstraction represents data and a schema.
 Which enable better interaction with front end applications.

 ## Dataset
-The dataset has the following values divided by their tab: field header (date, time, user_id, url, IP, user_agent_string).
+The dataset has the (default) values divided by tab in the given dataset provided (input data): field header (date, time, user_id, url, IP, user_agent_string).
 See attached source file input_data.

 ## Setup

-Directly from the source code:
+Clone directly from the source code:

 ```bash
 git clone https://github.com/Thelin90/PySparkDocker.git